Sadieg3/ProjectProposal/README.md

 # Project Proposal 1:Connect Four
-User will have their own chips that they want to connect four of them in the connect four slots quicker than the person they are playing.
+User will have their own chips.
+The objective is that they want to connect four of them in the connect four slots quicker than the person they are playing.
 Group Members: Sophie Kolb, John Billick, Max Schroeder, and Sadie Greenberg

 ## GUI Mockup #1 (Start Screen)